 SECURITY PROBLEM DESCRIPTION

-The security problem to be addressed by compliant TOEs is described by threats and policies that are common to a Server Virtualization System in general, rather than those that might be targeted at a specific Virtualization System function or at a specific type of Virtualization System.
+The security problem to be addressed by compliant TOEs is described by threats and policies that are common to a Virtualization System in general, rather than those that might be targeted at a specific Virtualization System function or at a specific type of Virtualization System.
 Annex A presents the Security Problem Description (SPD) in a more “traditional” form.
 The following sections detail the problems that compliant TOEs will address; references to the “traditional” statements in Annex A are included.

 Assumptions are described in Table 4 (Annex A).